 A. Similar to recreational fishing, the current minimum legal length of 36 cm already applies to commercial fishers.
 Scientific monitoring has shown that Dusky Flathead greater than 70cm comprise typically fewer than 1% of commercial catches in any given year.
 It is not proposed for the new upper legal limit of 70 cm to apply to commercial fishing activity to avoid any wasteful discard of large Flathead.

-A. The daily bag limit will be increasing to 3 lobsters comprised wholly of any single species or a combination of species of Eastern Rock Lobsters (Sagmariasus verreauxi) or Southern Rock Lobster (Jasus edwardsii) (previously the combined bag limit was 2 per person).
+A. The daily bag limit has been increased to 3 lobsters comprised wholly of any single species or a combination of species of Eastern Rock Lobsters (Sagmariasus verreauxi) or Southern Rock Lobster (Jasus edwardsii) (previously the combined bag limit was 2 per person).

 A. As a result of effective management controls since the 1990s, the population of Eastern Rock Lobster has recovered to a healthy stock biomass, resulting in the Total Allowable Commercial Catch (TACC) being progressively increased over time to the current level of 180 t in 2021/22.
 This has provided the basis for a bag limit increase for the recreational fishers.